LoukasDimitrios/Marker-scaled-clustering-algorithm-for-population-identification/README.md

 selection of markers for analysis based on their knowledge about biology and experimental design, thus improving the algorithm’s ability to achieve precise separation of cell populations by leveraging researchers’ expertise.
-In this research, we leverage groups defined by immunologist experts to guide the selection of markers and enhance the clustering process.
+In this research, we leverage groups defined by immunologist experts to guide the selection of markers and enhance the clustering process, as shown in the table below.

 In response to the marker weighting challenge, Principal Component Analysis scaling can be used to tackle this issue.
 PCA scaling is performed to standardize marker sets for